Frequently Asked Questions: Gynecologic Problems

 Certain risk factors are associated with epithelial ovarian cancer.
 The following factors have been shown to increase a woman’s risk of getting this type of cancer:

 - Age older than 55 years

 - Family history of breast cancer, ovarian cancer, colon cancer, or endometrial cancer (cancer of the lining of the uterus)

 - Personal history of breast cancer

-- Certain changes (mutations) in BRCA1 or BRCA2
+- Mutations in BRCA1 and BRCA2 genes

 - Never having had children